Troy, New York: Income and economy

 The education rate of Troy locals, 25 years or more, with a high school graduate or higher is 86.8% whereas the number of persons with a bachelor's degree or higher is 26.8%.
 Additionally, due to the increasing age of the internet, the percentage of households with a computer from 2015 to 2019 has increased to 88.5% and those with a broadband Internet subscription lies at 81.5%.

-Religion

-The city is also home to numerous churches (Orthodox, Catholic, and Protestant), three synagogues, and one mosque.